-Secondly, I’d aim to use my Qantas Points to snag an excellent seat on Qantas’ A330 from Sydney, with Jetstar as a backup from Sydney or Melbourne if I didn’t see a better use for those points on another trip.
+Secondly, I’d aim to use my Qantas Points to snag a seat on Qantas’ excellent A330 from Sydney.
+Jetstar would be a backup from Sydney or Melbourne if I didn’t see a better use for those points on another trip.

-If I didn’t care so much about flying Business, then I would just use cash to purchase an Economy ticket.
+If I didn’t care so much about flying in Business Class, then I would just use cash to purchase an Economy ticket.

 Have you had success booking award travel to Hawaii?
 We would love to hear about it in the comments!